Going Digital: The Challenges and Opportunities of the 2020 Census

 The rollout of the 2020 Census Digital Preparedness Playbook complements other Beeck Center efforts to support an accurate and inclusive 2020 Census count.

-- Engaging Students in Census Outreach presentation by Beeck Center Student Analyst Kell Crowley
+Presentation by Beeck Center Student Analyst Kelly Crowley

 - In the lead-up to Census Day on April 1, 2020, the Beeck Center and the National League of Cities will be co-hosting a series of expert webinars on specific topics like disinformation and digital access.
 Tune in and get your census questions answered.